probcomp/GenTraceKernelDSL.jl/UpdateSpecs.md

 `incorporate_regenerate_constraints(updatespec, trace_choices::ChoiceMap, reverse_regenerated::Selection)` should return an update spec equivalent to
 `updatespec`, but with all the addresses in `reverse_regenerated` constrained to take the values they take in `trace_choices`.
 It may mutate the given `updatespec` (and then re-return it).

+`dualized_values(updatespec)` should return all values within the updatespec which are `DynamicForwardDiff.Dual`s.
+This *must* return all dualed continuous values which will be incorporated into the next model state for this to be calculated correctly.